snacktavish/OpenTree_SSB2020/TreeComparison.md

 then
 follow the example and instructions in `own_data_scrape.py`

-This doesn't work well currently for more that 50 taxa.
+This doesn't work well currently for more than 50 taxa.

 ### Unifying geographic and phylogenetic data using R/Rstudio
 There is a great package, [Rotl](https://github.com/ropensci/rotl) that makes it easy to access and work with OpenTree data in R.